Tuesday, June 23, 2015

 This Psycho-inspired scene makes stylized, vivid use of color

-The dramatic visual compositions of cinematographer Arthur Ibbetson (Willy Wonka & the Chocolate Factory, A Little Night Music) are often at odds with the film's overly-jaunty musical score.
+The dramatic visual compositions of cinematographer Arthur Ibbetson (Willy Wonka & the Chocolate Factory, A Little Night Music) are often at odds with the film's overly jaunty musical score.

 THE STUFF OF DREAMS

 What is the whole Grand Dame Guignol genre but an amplification of the movie industry’s (society’s?) fear & loathing of women no longer young and desirable?
-Is the popularity and proliferation of “Hagsploitation” films in '60s directly attributable to the boxoffice clout of the youth market—a generation of moviegoers disdainful and distrustful of the elderly?
+Is the popularity and proliferation of “Hagsploitation” films in the '60s directly attributable to the boxoffice clout of the youth market—a generation of moviegoers disdainful and distrustful of the elderly?
 Can the genre’s deep-rooted fear of women, specifically those perceived as threatening due to an absence of male-defined role identification (the villains in these films are always single, widowed, divorced, or spinsters), be traced to that gynophobic film noir archetype, the femme fatale?

 I daresay that even my own lazy signifier, camp, when attributed to these films and their stars, betrays a somewhat dismissive attitude toward the depiction of female aggression.